Amy's Baking Company: Reception and reaction

+After Kitchen Nightmares

 Amy's Baking Company permanently closed on September 1, 2015.
 Amy Bouzaglo explained that the development stemmed from problems with the building's former landlord, and not the TV series.
 She also indicated her future career plans included making desserts for a Phoenix-area restaurant group and producing online instructional cooking videos.

 The owners moved to California in 2016, and later to Israel in 2018 following Samy's deportation, which USA Today and 12 News reported had occurred because of Samy's failure to disclose that he had served time in prison for extortion and drug charges overseas.
 (Amy was originally from Phoenix and Samy was born in Morocco; Amy had served time in prison from 2008 to 2009 for writing fraudulent checks while married to her first husband.)
-In April 2022, Amy returned to the United States and filed for divorce, while Samy remained in Israel.
-She continues to post baking content on social media.
-Amy began an Instagram account with the name Amy's Baking Company, on which she posts videos of herself making desserts.
-As of August 2024, she had over 30,000 followers.

 In 2021, Amy Bouzaglo gave an interview to the New York Post discussing her experience on the show.
 She stated that production staff had "rearranged" ingredients in the kitchen and "sabotaged" their POS system.
 The customers recruited by the producers were also allegedly the "same ones who had left negative reviews" beforehand.
 Bouzaglo also defended taking waiters' tips, saying that they were paid $8 to $14/hour.
 She also stated the decision to have production end after one day was hers, not Ramsay's or the producers', and she asked that the episode not air.

+In April 2022, Amy returned to the United States and filed for divorce, while Samy remained in Israel.
+She continues to post baking content on social media.
+Amy began an Instagram account with the name Amy's Baking Company, on which she posts videos of herself making desserts.
+As of August 2024, she had over 30,000 followers.